Kazhdan projections, random walks and ergodic theorems: Applications to Ergodic Theory

 When the ``target'' is not at infinity, but inside $G/\Gamma$, the problem becomes that of finding the generic behavior of orbits of $H$ in terms of distance to a fixed point; for instance, of finding the generic speed at which an orbit of $H$ approaches that point.
-In this case, the methods based on Howe-Moore theorems fail, because characteristic functions of shrinking balls around a point cannot be replaced by smooth functions without a very significant loss in accuracy.
-Still, the generic behavior of geodesic rays with respect to a point in simple Lie groups of rank one has been found by D. Sullivan \cite{sullivan:log} and F. Maucourant \cite{maucourant}, using methods specific to rank one.
+In this case, the methods based on Howe-Moore theorems fail.
+Still, the generic behavior of geodesic rays with respect to a point in locally symmetric spaces of rank one has been found in \cite{sullivan:log,maucourant}, using methods specific to rank one.
 The higher rank case remains open.
 The question in full generality, of measuring the rate at which a typical orbit approaches a point in $G/\Gamma $, has been asked by Kleinbock and Margulis in \cite{kleinbock-margulis:log}.

-Here we show that, as Theorem \ref{theorem in intro: spectral gaps and projections} provides a good way to average in a group $H$ with property $(T)$ (average that, in many ways, plays the part of the average on F\o lner sets for amenable groups), it also allows to answer shrinking target problems for orbits of subgroups $H$ of $G$ that have property $(T)$.
+Here we show that, as Theorem \ref{theorem in intro: spectral gaps and projections} provides a good way to average in a group $H$ with property $(T)$ (average that, in many ways, plays the part of the average on F\o lner sets for amenable groups), it also allows to answer shrinking target problems for orbits of subgroups $H$ of $G$ that have property $(T)$, in terms of the above mentioned average and, due to Remark \ref{rmks:kazhdanlp}, \eqref{lp1}, provide an estimate of the error term that is, in a way, the best possible.

 Let $(Y, \nu )$ be a probability space.
 For every integrable function $f$ on $Y$ we denote by $Mf$ its mean, that is $Mf=\int_Y f \, d\nu$.
 Let $\Phi = \left\{ f_n : Y \to \R_+ \; ;\; n\in \N \right\}$ be a sequence of non-negative integrable functions on $Y$.
 For $N\in \N$ consider the partial sums of series